 Here are some positive oral hygiene tips from our dental surgeons to help stave off the root canal infections:

 - Brush and floss your teeth every day.
-If you don’t, this can lead to tooth decay, gum disease, and even more serious issues like an infection or abscess.
+If you don’t, this can lead to tooth decay, gum disease, and even more serious issues, such as an infection or abscess.

 - Visit your dentist’s office for preventative treatment every six months, or as directed by your dentist.
-This gives your dentist the opportunity to identify any tooth decay, issues with your gums or other oral disease early to mitigate any problems down the road.
+This gives your dentist the opportunity to identify early any tooth decay, gum issues, or other oral diseases, helping mitigate problems down the road.

 - Avoid hard or crunchy foods, such as ice, especially if you have fragile teeth or a tooth restoration.
 These can quickly cause fractured teeth and put your pulp at risk of infection.

-- Try to stay away from sugary and acidic beverages like soda.
-These can harm your enamel exposing your teeth to sugar that bacteria feeds on.
+- Try to avoid sugary and acidic beverages like soda.
+These can harm your enamel, exposing your teeth to sugar that bacteria feed on.

 - Check with your dentist about teeth straightening.
-Not only does straight teeth provide you with a more confident smile, but they also benefit oral health by preventing diseases such as tooth decay or gum issues.
+Not only do straight teeth give you a more confident smile, but they also benefit oral health by preventing diseases such as tooth decay and gum disease.

 How Long Is the Pain After a Root Canal Procedure?

-If you are experiencing tooth pain, it’s important to get in touch with your dentist right away.
+If you are experiencing tooth pain, it’s important to contact your dentist right away.
 Ignoring your tooth problems will only lead to more serious issues down the road.
-A root canal treatment is an effective way to treat and save teeth with severe damage caused by decay, cracks or chips in the enamel, or fractures within the roots themselves.
-According to the British Endodontic Society, these treatment can have success rate of up to 90 per cent, which restores the tooth to proper function.
+A root canal treatment is an effective way to save teeth with severe damage caused by decay, cracks or chips in the enamel, or fractures within the roots.
+According to the British Endodontic Society, this treatment can achieve a success rate of up to 90 per cent, restoring the tooth to proper function.

-Root canal treatment side effects are typically minimal beyond time for the tooth to heal and infection to dissipate.
+Root canal treatment side effects are typically minimal beyond the time needed for the tooth to heal and the infection to dissipate.
 Most sessions take around an hour to complete.
-The procedure involves removing all of the infected pulp from the inside of your tooth while leaving as much healthy tissue behind as possible so that there won’t be any negative side effects on other aspects of your mouth like chewing ability and appearance.
+The procedure involves removing all infected pulp from the inside of your tooth while leaving as much healthy tissue behind as possible, so there won’t be any negative side effects on other parts of your mouth, such as chewing ability and appearance.

 Root canal treatments cannot be claimed from Medisave unless the procedure requires root surgery.
-Find out more about our root canal treatment procedure or make an appointment with our dentist today to address your dental problems before it become more serious issues.
+Find out more about our root canal treatment or make an appointment with our dentist today to address your dental problems before they become more serious.